huffman/twilio_erlang/README.md

 Other
 =====

-This library was written during [SpawnFest](http://spawnfest.com/).
+This library was written during [Spawnfest](http://spawnfest.com/), a 48 hour Erlang development competition.